 Think about it.
 How often have you caught your furry friend making a goofy face at you?
 Or lying down in a seemingly uncomfortable position?
 It happens all the time, doesn’t it?

 How about your dog suddenly snorting at you like a pig?

-If you have witnessed this habit from your dog and you’re beginning to feel a bit worried about his health, I’m here to tell you that you likely have no reason to panic.
+If you have witnessed this habit and you’re beginning to feel a bit worried about his health, I’m here to tell you that you likely have no reason to panic.

 These pig-like noises are actually relatively common and are hardly ever a cause for concern.
 Allow me to tell you a little bit about the phenomena of reverse sneezing.